Scaling limit of the TASEP speed process

 The family $\{\nu^\rho\}_{\rho\in[0,1]}$ has been instrumental for example in the study of hydrodynamic limits of exclusion processes \cite{kipnis1998scaling}.
-In \cite{benassi1987hydrodynamical,andjel1987hydrodynamic}, it was shown that when started from $\nu^{\lambda,\rho}$ (the product measure on $\Z$ with intensity $\lambda$ to the left of the origin and intensity $\rho$ to the right), the TASEP hydrodynamics will converge to either a rarefaction fan or a moving shock depending on the values of $\rho$ and $\lambda$.
+In \cite{benassi1987hydrodynamical,andjel1987hydrodynamic}, it was shown that when started from $\nu^{\lambda,\rho}$ (the product measure on $\Z$ with intensity $\lambda$ to the left of the origin and intensity $\rho$ to the right), the TASEP particle profile will converge to either a rarefaction fan or a moving shock depending on the values of $\rho$ and $\lambda$.
 When $\rho>\lambda$, i.e.\ the shock hydrodynamics, \cite{ferrari1991microscopic} showed the existence of a microscopic stationary profile as seen from the shock.
 These studies utilized couplings $\mu^{\lambda,\rho}$ of the measures $\nu^\rho$ and $\nu^\lambda$ that are themselves stationary under the joint TASEP dynamics of two processes that evolve in \textit{basic coupling}.
 Basic coupling means that two or more exclusion processes, each from their own initial state, are run together with common Poisson clocks.

 The stationary measure $\mu^{\lambda,\rho}$ is sometimes called the two-type stationary measure.
-This is because one can realize the basic coupling by introducing two types of particles on $\Z$ - particles of first class whose distribution is $\nu^\lambda$, and second class particles, such that when classes are ignored, the distribution of first and second class particles is of distribution $\nu^\rho$.
-The dynamics is such that first class particles have priority over second class particles, and where the latter are treated as holes by the former.
-In particle systems, second class particles track the flow of information across space-time, and in some sense assume the role of geodesics in LPP.
-They also play an important role in the hydrodynamic limits because their space-time trajectories trace the characteristics of the limiting scalar conservation law (see~\cite{ferr-92,ferrari1995second,reza-95,sepp01IIclass}).
+This is because one can realize the basic coupling by introducing two types of particles on $\Z$: first class particles whose distribution is $\nu^\lambda$, and second class particles, so that, when classes are ignored, the distribution of first and second class particles together is $\nu^\rho$.
+The dynamics is such that first class particles have priority over second class particles in the sense that the latter are treated as holes by the former.
+Second class particles represent discrepancies and so track the flow of information across space-time.
+Hence in some sense they assume the role of LPP geodesics.
+In the hydrodynamic limit their space-time trajectories trace the characteristics of the limiting scalar conservation law \cite{ferr-92,ferrari1995second,reza-95,sepp01IIclass}.

 The two-type stationary measures $\mu^{\lambda,\rho}$ generalize to multitype stationary measures $\mu^{\rho_1,\dotsc,\rho_n}$.
-These measures and their construction by queueing mappings, introduced by Ferrari and Martin \cite{Ferrari-Martin-2007}, are central players in this paper.
+These measures and their Ferrari-Martin construction by queueing mappings \cite{Ferrari-Martin-2007} are central players in this paper.